Chapter 8 My Award

 I challenged DMR/Lane’s assessment of my gold phone and supplied both Telstra and the TIO’s office with conclusive evidence, including Telstra’s own documentation, of continuing problems with the gold phone.
 To no avail.
 In December 1995, I had finally had enough, and I refused to pay the gold phone account until its faults had been acknowledged.
 Telstra’s response was to cut the phone off.

 FHCA’s financial report was even more of a nightmare.
-It was incomplete; it did not show the workings, which resulted in their findings downgrading HTTPS ://www.absentjustice.com/evidence-files-corruption-in-arbitration/chapter-2/ my true losses by as much as 300 per cent in some areas.
-It was so incomplete that it was difficult to challenge it, for there was nothing substantial to grasp.
+It was incomplete; it did not show the workings which resulted in their findings which were to downgrade my true losses by as much as 300 per cent in some areas.
+It was so incomplete, it was difficult to challenge it, for there was nothing substantial to grasp in it.
 The errors of logic were painfully elemental.

 Derek Ryan, my forensic accountant, was shocked at its handling of the arbitration procedure and wrote a 39-page report to the arbitrator detailing the failings he had found in it, including actual errors.
 For a couple of instances: